We use cookies for analytics to improve your experience. Privacy Policy

 The GSDA advantage

-Avocats with deep understanding of technology-industry legal issues — semiconductor IP, R&D collaboration, cleantech regulation — that generic commercial law firms cannot match.
+Consultants with deep understanding of technology-industry legal issues — semiconductor IP, R&D collaboration, cleantech regulation — that generic commercial law firms cannot match.

 Seamless coordination with our Paris headquarters for matters requiring Parisian court appearances, ICC arbitration, or regulatory engagement with national authorities.